 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 You should write at least 250 words.

-Fishes in many parts of the world are killed early and they do not get time to reproduce.
-Without government’s initiatives and proper policy, the condition will deteriorate as the greedy fishers would not spare any fish from their nets.
-As a consequence, the marine life would lose its balance and many fish species would get extinct.
-To prevent it the government must have a strong surveillance to stop killing the baby fish.
+Fishes, in many parts of the world, are caught early and they do not get time to grow and reproduce.
+Without the government’s initiatives and proper policy, the condition will deteriorate as the greedy fishers would not spare any fish from their nets.
+Moreover, pollution has reduced the natural habitats of fish species in rivers, lakes and oceans.
+As a consequence, marine life has lost its balance to a certain extent, and many fish species are now extinct or on the verge of extinction.

-As a direct result of over-fishing, many popular fish species have become very expensive and rare.
-For instance, Hilsha, the national fish of Bangladesh, is facing an acute threat of over-fishing and have become numbered.
-This has a negative economic impact as the country used to export this fish in many western countries.
-Due to the exhaustive and indiscriminating fishing, many rivers, lakes and canals are void of fishes and more fishermen are finding it hard to live by fishing.
-Many governments have already taken steps by declaring many rivers, sea areas and canals restricted and marking commercial fishing prohibited in certain seasons, and this is making the livelihood of many fishermen hard.
+As a direct result of this, many popular fish species have become very expensive and rare.
+For instance, Hilsha, the national fish of Bangladesh, is highly expensive and hard to find.
+This has a negative economic impact as the country used to export this fish to many Western countries.
+Besides, due to the exhaustive and indiscriminating fishing, many rivers, lakes and canals are void of fish and more fishermen are finding it hard to live by fishing.
+Many governments have already taken steps by declaring many rivers, sea areas and canals restricted and marking commercial fishing prohibited in certain seasons, and this is making the livelihood of many fishermen even harder.

 In conclusion, overfishing must be stopped now and the government must decide to bring changes to save fish species.
 Besides, the population who live by fishing must also catch fish prudently and always spare the newborn and mother fish for their own benefit.
 Without imposing strict laws to stop uncontrolled fishing, while also investing money in improving the natural habitats of fish, we will bear great losses.